zero-one-group/geni/README.md

     .show)
 ```

-At times, it can be tricky to figure out the interop:
+At times, it can be tricky to figure out the interop , which often times requires careful inspection of Java reflection.
+This problem is compounded in the case of Scala interop:

 ```clojure
 (import '(scala.collection JavaConversions))